Rastafari Beliefs and Practices

 Rastafari advocate unity with all things, believing every living soul on Earth is a “brother”, and this spreads far beyond humans.
 I asked once my Rastafari brother as I pointed to an ant – “And he?”, the dude replied: “Yes, he is my brother.
 Selassie-ai.”

 Rastafari deny any violence in any form towards brothers, which are all living creatures on the planet!
-Rastafari do not usually protest, but when they do, they express their “fight” in reggae sounds, which is even not a fight in the Western mentality.
+Rastafari do not usually protest, but when they do, they express their “fight” in reggae sounds.
+Apparently, not a fight in the Western mentality.

 Do all “rastas” smoke weed?